 Step 12: Check Doneness

-Take them out and test to see doneness.
+Take the shells out to test doneness.
 Use a spatula to lightly tap the feet, it should be firm and not push back.
 Wiggle the top of the shell from left to right, it should not be wobbly.
-Lightly peel back the parchment paper and the macaron should peel off easily without sticking.
-(This does not work well on silpats though.)
-If it doesn't pass the tests above, put them back in the oven and bake an extra 1 min. at a time.
+Lightly peel back the parchment paper and the macaron should peel off easily without sticking (This does not work well on silicone mats though.)
+If it doesn't pass the tests above, put them back in the oven and bake an extra 1 minute at a time.

 Step 13: Fill and Assemble

 Fill with your favorite filling.
 Place the filling in a pastry bag and squeeze a dollop of it in the center.
-You don't need too much, you don't want it to squish out past the shell once you assemble the other macaron shell.
+Stop a few millimeters before reaching the edge so it won't overflow once it's assembled with the other shell.
 Click here to get some yummy filling ideas.

 Step 14: Maturation

 Leave them in the fridge in an airtight container and let them mature for 24 hours.
-They are best eaten after 24 hours since the flavors will be absorbed into the shell.
-If your shell is hard/crunchy/over baked, letting them develop will also allow the shells to absorb the moisture from the filling and it will develop that distinctive soft and chewy texture.
-The maturation process can also be sped up by lightly brushing the bottom of the shells with a syrup that is the same flavour as the filling.
-Milk works too!
-After 24 hours of maturation in the fridge, bring them back to room temperature 30 min. before serving.
+Once matured, the flavors will be absorbed into the shell.
+If your shell is hard/crunchy/over baked, the maturation process allows the shells to absorb the moisture from the filling resulting in that distinctive soft and chewy texture.
+The maturation process can also be sped up by lightly brushing the bottom of the shells with milk or a syrup that is the same flavor as the filling.
+30 minutes before serving, bring them back to room temperature.
 ENJOY!

 How to Store and Freeze Macarons

-Macarons should be stored in the fridge after it has cooled down and assembled.
-The shells by itself will stay fresh for 4-6 days while the assembled macarons will stay fresh for 2-4 days, depending on the type of filling that is used.
+Macarons should be stored in the fridge in an air-tight container.
+The shells by itself will stay fresh for 4-6 days while assembled macarons will stay fresh for 2-4 days, depending on the type of filling used.
 If you're making them in advance and want to extend the shelf life, you can either assemble them closer to the serving date or freeze them.
 The shells alone or fully assembled can stay frozen for up to one month without affecting the freshness or quality.
 Take a look at this dedicated post on How to Store and Freeze Macarons for ideas on what types of fillings freeze well and further details on this topic.

 FAQ